 Demonstrates purposeful behaviors of comforting and helping others

-Executive functioning refers to the brain’s ability to sustain attention, manipulate recent experiences, inhibit impulses, plan, and effectively use problem solving strategies.
+Executive functioning refers to the brain's ability to maintain attention, manipulate recent experiences, stop impulses, and plan then carry out problem solving strategies.

 Here is a quick checklist of executive functioning milestones young children need to master in order to develop self-regulation.